rcbassil/rstudio_exercise/README.md

 By default, the module spins up a new ECS cluster with the same name as your scheduled job.
 It also uses ECS with Fargate.
 Cloudwatch is used to trigger a job and also to send a message to a SNS topic in case the job fails.

-Dockerfile is used to create a sample application/image which will be pushed to the ECR repository using push.sh.
+Dockerfile is used to create a sample application/image which will be pushed to the ECR repository using push.sh

+ To create the resources in AWS we will use terraform.
+This exercise assumes you have initialized your project directory with:

+	terraform init

+ To create the resources in AWS:

+	terraform apply